autodesk-forks/USD/README.md

 to their advantages and disadvantages:

 - **Dawn-based**: It is used for easier debugging and developing on desktop (Win and macOS).
-It can be tested by enabling the `--dawn` option when building using build_usd.py.
+It can be tested by enabling the `--webgpu` option when building using build_usd.py.
 To try it out, you can use `usdview` but, due to some limitations for WebGPU, some features need to be disabled.
 ```